Stanley Holloway: Inter-war years

 After relinquishing his army commission in May 1919, Holloway returned to London and resumed his singing and acting career, finding success in two West End musicals at the Winter Garden Theatre.
 Later that month, he created the role of Captain Wentworth in Guy Bolton and P. G. Wodehouse's Kissing Time, followed in 1920 by the role of René in A Night Out.
 Following its provincial success, The Disorderly Room was given a West End production at the Victoria Palace Theatre in late 1919, in which Holloway starred alongside Henson and Tom Walls.
 Holloway made his film debut in a 1921 silent comedy called The Rotters.

 From June 1921, Holloway had considerable success in The Co-Optimists, a concert party formed with performers whom he had met during the war in France, which The Times called "an all-star 'pierrot' entertainment in the West-end."
 It opened at the small Royalty Theatre and soon transferred to the much larger Palace Theatre, where the initial version of the show ran for over a year, giving more than 500 performances.
 The entertainment was completely rewritten at regular intervals to keep it fresh, and the final edition, beginning in November 1926, was the 13th version.
 The Co-Optimists closed in 1927 at His Majesty's Theatre after 1,568 performances over eight years.
 In 1929, a feature film version was made, with Holloway rejoining his former co-stars.

 In 1923 Holloway established himself as a BBC Radio performer.
 The early BBC broadcasts brought variety and classical artists together, and Holloway could be heard in the same programme as the cellist John Barbirolli or the Band of the Scots Guards.
 He developed his solo act throughout the 1920s while continuing his involvement with the musical theatre and The Co-Optimists.
-In 1924 he made his first gramophone discs, recording for HMV two songs from The Co-Optimists: "London Town" and "Memory Street".
+In 1924 he made his first gramophone discs, recording for His Master's Voice two songs from The Co-Optimists: "London Town" and "Memory Street".
 After The Co-Optimists disbanded in 1927, Holloway played at the London Hippodrome in Vincent Youmans's musical comedy Hit the Deck as Bill Smith, a performance judged by The Times to be "invested with many shrewd touches of humanity".
 In The Manchester Guardian, Ivor Brown praised him for a singing style "which coaxes the ear rather than clubbing the head."